About

 - 2016, 2018: Ohio Arts Council – Individual Artist Excellence Awards

-- 2016: Cuyahoga Arts & Culture [CPAC – Creative Workforce Fellowship
+- 2016: Assembly for the Arts (formerly CPAC) – Creative Workforce Fellowship

 - 2016: Citizen University – Joy of Voting Commission